hyphacoop/hypha.coop/README.md

 ## 🚀 Deployment

 We auto-deploy `master` branch to [hypha.coop][website] and to the decentralized web with the [Distributed Press][distributed-press].
 (See [`deploy.yml`][actions-conf] for how we use GitHub Actions to auto-deploy.)

+We use HTMLProofer to check the HTML output, however it will also fail on links that no longer exist, require a login, or are on the dweb.

+For links that no longer exist we update that link to an archived copy on [archive.org](https://archive.org), for links that require a login, such as LinkedIn, and those on the dweb, such as content on IPFS and Hypercore, we add `data-proofer-ignore` inside the `<a>` tag to have HTMLProofer ignore checks to that link.

 ## 🚧 Staging